-A commitment to education has been a pillar of public media for more than 45 years.
-Our initiatives span the range of formal education and informal learning starting with early childhood, helping students overcome large hurdles in middle and high school, and encouraging every child to become an American graduate.
+A commitment to education has been a pillar of public media for more than 50 years.
+CPB initiatives span the range of formal education and informal learning starting with early childhood, helping students overcome large hurdles in middle and high school, and encouraging every child to become an American graduate.

-Public media’s system of local stations, which reach virtually every childhood in the country, is a critical component of our education work.
-From the start, these stations have transformed how children learn by using television to teach letters, numbers, and social- emotional learning through iconic series such as Sesame Street and Mister Rogers’ Neighborhood.
-In recent years, stations have expanded their offerings digital content on numerous platforms to increase community understanding and dialogue around significant issues.
+Public media’s system of local stations, which reach virtually every child in the country, is a critical component of our education work.
+From the start, stations have transformed how children learn by using television to teach letters, numbers, and social- emotional learning through iconic series such as Sesame Street and Mister Rogers’ Neighborhood.
+In recent years, stations have expanded their content on digital platforms to increase community understanding and dialogue around significant issues.

 CPB’s education goals are to: